 Financial Ratios Comparison

-In the table below, I present a comparative analysis of the most recent financial ratios for D-Wave Quantum Inc. (QBTS) and Quantum Computing, Inc. (QUBT).
+The following table presents a comparative analysis of key financial metrics for D-Wave Quantum Inc. (QBTS) and Quantum Computing, Inc. (QUBT) based on their most recent fiscal year data.

 | Metric | D-Wave Quantum Inc. (QBTS) | Quantum Computing, Inc. (QUBT) |